-In fact, the GTM algorithm's objective function (3) is exactly the same problem, so called K-clustering, discussed by K. Rose and G. Fox in [12, 23, 21, 24].
-The problem is to seek optimal clusters for a given distance or distortion measure by using the deterministic annealing approach.
-In Rose's paper, squared Euclidean distance has been used as distortion measurement.
-However, in the GTM algorithm, distances are measured by the Gaussian probability as defined in (1).
-Thus, by plugging the Gaussian probability into Rose's DA method, we can solve the GTM problem with DA algorithm.
-By using Rose's equations, we can drive a new objective function, known as free energy, for the DA-GTM algorithm as follows:
+In fact, the GTM algorithm's objective function (3) is exactly the same problem, so called K-clustering, discussed by K. Rose in [12].
+The problem is to seek optimal clusters for a given distance or distortion measurement by using the deterministic annealing approach.
+Thus, we can use the same approach used in the Rose's DA method.
+However, in Rose's paper, squared Euclidean distance has been used in distortion measurement but in the GTM algorithm, distances are measured by the Gaussian probability as in Eq.
+(1).
+Thus, we need to redefine distortion between two points as $d(\mathbf{x}n, \mathbf{y}k) = -\log (p(\mathbf{x}n |\mathbf{y}k)/T)$ , which leads us to the so-called partitioning function as follows: